tejaswinisindhe/Student-Details/README.md

 # Student-Details
-The grid system is designed to display student details and allow filtering based on various columns.
+The student detailsin  grid system is designed to display student details and allow filtering based on various columns.